Last Updated on January 5, 2023

 To remain competitive, brick-and-mortar florists must focus on differentiating their products and services and offering value and convenience to their customers.
 Leveraging technology is one way to do that.

 Another way I see that being done physically is through pop-up shops, which bring the florist to the customer, similar to how food trucks get the restaurant to the diner.

 Predicting The Future?

 This op-ed piece about the uncertain future of local florists and other small boutique retail stores by author Amy Stewart was published in the New York Times more than ten years ago.

-In my opinion, it’s as timely today as it was when it was first published.
+I think it’s as timely today as it was when it was first published.
 Maybe even more so.
-Read it and see what you think.
+In any case, it’s food for thought.

-She has also authored six books.
-My favorite among them is Flower Confidential: The Good, the Bad, and the Beautiful in the Business of Flowers.
+One of the six books she has authored is Flower Confidential: The Good, the Bad, and the Beautiful in the Business of Flowers.
 It’s a fascinating insider look into the flower business.

-Today, nearly everyone from grocery stores, big-box stores, gas stations, pharmacies, and large online retailers sell flowers.
+Today, nearly everyone from grocery stores, big-box stores, gas stations, pharmacies, and extensive online retailers sells flowers.

 But where there are challenges, there is also opportunity.
-Maybe I’m just an eternal optimist, but I’m convinced the savvy local florists will never go away.
-They’ll simply make other arrangements. 🙂
+Maybe I’m just an eternal optimist, but as the saying goes, “Florists never die.
+They make other arrangements.”